 Psychotherapy.
 Embodiment Facilitation.
 Wellness Consultation.

-Nan Hebert is an embodiment facilitator, massage therapist, teacher of Jivamukti yoga, Ayurvedic health consultant and student of Eastern philosophies.
+Nan Hebert is a Psychotherapist, wellness consultant, embodiment facilitator, massage therapist, teacher of Jivamukti yoga, Ayurvedic health consultant and student of Eastern philosophies.
 She loves enabling the process of the breath made visible through form.
 Follow her here for some playlists to keep you moving.

 Nan is an ambitious and voracious student, having attended the Steinhardt School of Education at NYU—eventually completing her undergraduate studies at Goddard College with an emphasis in Ayurveda.
 She has enjoyed international teaching opportunities, leading classes, workshops and retreats while living in France and Switzerland.
-In her many travels, she has cultivated a diverse network of clients working with Fortune 500 companies, professional athletes, celebrities and other high profile individuals.
+In her many travels, she has cultivated a diverse network of clients working with Fortune 500 companies, professional athletes, celebrities and other high-profile individuals.
+She enjoys working with entrepreneurs, consulting with small wellness businesses and start-ups, drawing on her wide areas of interest, communities, and exposure, to create, support and grow businesses with integrity and alignment.

-Before moving to Boulder to pursue her Masters in Contemplative Psychology & Buddhist Psychotherapy, at Naropa University, Nan spent the several years living, working and re-wilding in Big Sur, CA. During this time, she deepened her studies and practices as a weekly faculty member at Esalen Institute.
-Through her experience at Esalen, Nan expanded her personal inquiry in somatic psychology, studying with and assisting master teachers in the fields of Gestalt, 5Rhythms Dance and Esalen massage, to name a few.
+Prior to pursuing her Clinical Mental Health Masters, in Contemplative Psychology & Buddhist Psychotherapy, at Naropa University, Nan spent the several years living, working and re-wilding in Big Sur, CA. During this time, she deepened her studies and practices as a weekly faculty member at Esalen Institute.
+Through her experience at Esalen, Nan expanded her professional inquiry into sustainable, radical, inclusive and collaborative communities and progressive business models.
+And she deepened her personal inquiry in somatic psychology, studying with and assisting master teachers in the fields of Gestalt, 5Rhythms Dance and Esalen massage, to name a few.